jomoll/GRASP/README.md

 - **[FHIR-AgentBench](https://github.com/glee4810/FHIR-AgentBench)** — the FHIR environment and graders vendored under `benchmarks/FHIR-AgentBench/`.
 - **[AgentBench](https://github.com/THUDM/AgentBench)** — the multi-environment agent benchmark vendored under `benchmarks/AgentBench/`.

 We are grateful to the authors of these projects for releasing their work openly.
+If you use GRASP with any of these benchmarks, please include the original citations for the respective benchmark.

 ## License